brunoliratm/skill-icons/readme.md

 <br>

-## 💖 Support the Project

-To support the project directly, feel free to open issues for icon suggestions, or contribute with a pull request!
+feel free to open issues for icon suggestions, or contribute with a pull request!